vruusha/ReactChat/README.md

 We have provided a simple api server for you.
 You can run `npm run api-server` to start it.
 Read the [spec](./spec/api-endpoints.md) for more details on the api.

 ### 4. Read the spec
 There's a pretty fleshed out spec in the `./spec` directory.
-Checkout the [design specs here](./spec/designs/detailed-design-specs.md) to understand what you're building!
+Checkout the [design specs here](./spec/designs/detailed-design-specs.md) to understand what I am building!

 ## Frameworkd used to build the app
 * React JS